zc277584121/milvus-docs/site/en/userGuide/search-query-get/full-text-search.md

 <div class="alert note">

-Full-text search is currently available in Milvus Standalone and Milvus Distributed but not Milvus Lite, although adding it to Milvus Lite is on the roadmap.
+Full text search is available in Milvus Standalone and Milvus Distributed but not Milvus Lite, although adding it to Milvus Lite is on the roadmap.

 </div>